 As soon as you want to!
 I took Nova to the Netherlands when he was two months old and we all loved it.

 Chat to your health visitor if you have any concerns about vaccinations, mosquitos or climates.
 They’ll be able to give you the most up to date health info.
 Nova was due his baby vaccinations the week after our trip, but we were able to get an earlier appointment so that he’d had them before our flight (for our peace of mind rather than anything else).

 If you want to know what our baby travel experiences were like you can read these posts:

 3. How do I apply for a baby’s passport?

 Here’s my step-by-step guide on getting a baby passport picture right the first time and how to apply for a new baby passport.

 Flying With A Baby

 1. Help!
-I’m travelling long-haul with a baby, what tips do you have?
+I’m travelling with a baby long-haul, what tips do you have?

 Flying with a baby is totally doable.
-These are my tips for travelling both short and long-haul with a little un’.
+These are my tips for travelling with a baby both short and long-haul.